Domestic Protection Act 1982

 Reviewing the act

 Although many people working to reduce domestic violence agreed that the Domestic Violence Act 1995 was good legislation, it did not protect many women and children.
 Between 1995 and 2007, when the act was reviewed, more than 200 women and children died in domestic-violence-related homicides.

 Battered women surveyed for the 2007 review of the Domestic Violence Act often stated that, in their experience, court-ordered stopping-violence programmes for their partners did not work.
 Men refused to attend or did not complete the courses.

 The 2007 review concluded that implementation of the act was often inadequate.
 It found that the conditions under which a temporary protection order was granted had been tightened, and that breaches of protection orders were not always followed up by police, particularly if they did not involve physical violence.
 Men breaching protection orders were rarely convicted, and those who were received light sentences.
 Some men successfully applied to have protection orders discharged, even when they had breached them, and gained custody of or continued access to children.

 Domestic Violence (Enhancing Safety) Act 2009

-This act introduced safety orders, enabling police to remove the alleged offender from the home for a period of up to five days to ensure the immediate safety of the victim.
-These orders were to be used in situations where there was insufficient evidence to arrest the person, but reasons to believe domestic violence could occur.
+This act introduced safety orders, enabling police to remove the alleged offender from the home for up to five days to ensure the immediate safety of the victim.
+These orders were to be used in situations where there was insufficient evidence to arrest the person, but reason to believe domestic violence could occur.
 Judges were allowed to issue protection orders when sentencing an offender, penalties for breaching protection orders were stiffened, and those failing to attend a court-ordered programme could be imprisoned for up to six months.